Welcome to our review of the best canvas tent currently on the market!

 Be aware that any canvas tent will need treated before it’s first use to make sure it is waterproof.
 Set up the tent and spray it down with a hose to soak it.
 The canvas will expand to close the needle holes made in the tent during production.
 Leave the canvas to dry and it will then be an effective waterproof tent.

-Canvas is a very breathable material which means that although it provides excellent waterproofing, it doesn’t cause the tent to get stuffy inside.
+Canvas is a very breathable material which means that although it provides, it doesn’t cause the tent to get stuffy inside.

-Once again, the Kodiak Flex-Bow impressed us with the weatherproofing it offered.
+Once again, the Kodiak Flex-Bow tent impressed us with the weatherproofing it offered and is the best of the lot.
 With the Hydra-Shield technology, the tent remains breathable no matter what the weather is like.
 You don’t need to worry about condensation building up in a muggy tent with a Kodiak.

 There are also large windows with no-see-um mesh which help bring maximum ventilation into the tent.

-The Flex-Bow comes with a robust frame made from strong steel rods that will keep the tent standing strong, even in heavy winds.
+The Flex-Bow tent is the best tent for heavy wind.
+It comes with a robust frame made from strong steel rods that will keep the tent standing strong, even in heavy winds.
 The Hydra-Shield technology also helps with the wind-resistance of this tent.

 Which is the best tent for camping in the summer?

 This tent comes with a secret weapon that makes it FANTASTIC for summer trips.
 The floor is removable – including the lower vertical parts of the tent walls.
-Meaning once the tent has been pitched and the floor removed, you are left with a protective canopy to laze underneath, with plenty of cool air able to circulate.
+This means that once the tent has been pitched and the floor removed, you are left with a protective canopy to laze underneath, with plenty of cool air able to circulate.

 Just as it is fantastic for summer camping, canvas is also a brilliant tent material tent for taking out in winter.
 A true 4-season tent should handle both extreme heat and the freezing cold as well.